 Grow caraway for its intensely scented seeds or as a parsnip-like root vegetable.
 It will manage in partial shade, but grow in full sun if harvesting the seeds is the intent.
 Caraway will thrive in nearly any reasonable soil, but if grown as a root crop, take some time to cultivate deeply as you would for carrots.
-Here are some other details on how to grow caraway from seed:
+Continue reading below for some other details on how to grow caraway from seed.

 Season & Zone

 Exposure: Sun or part-shade